SavaLione/savalione.com/pages/about.md

 From 2012 to 2015 administered systems on linux

-From 2015 to 2016 offered the services of an internet/hosting provider
+From 2015 to 2017 offered the services of an internet/hosting provider

-From 2017 to the present, I work in the company as a programmer engineer.
+From 2018 to the present, I work in the company as a programmer engineer.
 Responsibilities include:
 * Creation of highly targeted software for clients, servers, microcontrollers
 * Writing distributed systems in c/c++ using the MPI library
 * Optimizing software using the OpenMP library
 * System administration of a complex of servers (linux, bsd)
 * Development of modules for the site, database, web server

+In 2021 he received a bachelor's degree in Software Engineering

+From 2021 to the present I am studying for a master's degree

 ## Qualification

 * C/C++
 * CMake
-* OpenMP
-* MPI
 * Linux
 * Git
 * STL
 * Software development for STM32 microcontrollers
 * Creation of electronic circuits
 * PCB tracing
+* Industrial robots

 ## Interests